ot4i/iib-app-connect-trigger-pattern/doc/runwarehouse.md

 `curl -X POST http://localhost:7800/drive/newstock purple.txt`.

 The IIB message flow will then trigger process the newStock request and send it to any one subscribed to the Webhook.
 In this case that will be App Connect.
 App connect will recieve the event and trigger it's flow.
-The trigger data will be mapped to the going going action and then executed.
+The trigger data will be mapped to the action data and then executed.
 For example: updating a Google sheet.

 Now you have the Warehouse sample working why not try modifying it to interact with your own real systems: [How to change the Warehouse sample to use your own end system to integrate with](./modwarehouse.md).